abcnorio/nspawn-aiml/Readme.md

 ## More restrictions

 We reduce our `/etc/apt/sources.list` to NVIDIA stuff and security updates.
 Be aware that you may have to reverse that in case NVIDIA updates would require other system libraries to be updated.
 Then add the original `sources.list`, so we need to back it up.
+If you really do not want files to be altered you can `chattr +i $FILE` them from the host.
+However, malware probably has its own IP based servers, so the restrictions on the level of allowed domains may be more effective.

 ```bash
 # outside of container